How to Use a Content Site Valuation Calculator (And Whether You Should Sell Right Now)

 If your site is declining and you are thinking about selling, the time to move is probably now.
 Waiting for a recovery that may not come is a strategy.
 It is just not usually a good one.

 If your site is stable and performing, understand your range and run a proper process.
 There are still buyers.
 They are just more selective than they were three years ago.
+If you want to understand what the full process looks like from valuation to wire, here is how a deal works from valuation to wire.

 Frequently asked questions